Hoeijmakers/tayph/docs/getting_started.rst

 This page provides a tutorial for how to get started with Tayph from scratch, covering installation and the application of Tayph's standard workflow to a set of demo data.
-When finishing this tutorial, you should have enough information to use Tayph for the analysis of standard high resolution datasets.
+When finishing this tutorial, you should have enough information to use Tayph for the analysis of standard high-resolution datasets.

 Requirements
 ############